 The profound work of the Holy Spirit is much more than distributing spiritual gifts.
 The Holy Spirit makes it possible for a Christian to communicate with the Father and to be in relationship with Him.
 1 John 1:3 (KJV) says, 'and truly our fellowship is with the Father, and with his Son Jesus Christ.'
 Notice that in this verse, the Holy Spirit seems to be omitted among the participants in the fellowship.
 However, the word 'fellowship' already expresses the involvement of the Holy Spirit, as we know that effective fellowship with God can never be possible without the Holy Spirit.
 He is always present during the right fellowship in which we participate with the Father and His Son.
 This is because He is the spirit of God Himself.
 He also seeks to establish this fellowship among God's people by His unifying power (see Romans 8:23–27).

 The inexhaustible grace of our Lord Jesus, the love of God and the fellowship of the Holy Spirit in your life will continually yield results by your willingness to stay in constant fellowship with God.
 This kind of fellowship truly reveals that the grace of God is fully active in our lives, as true Christians.
 Shalom!

 Scripture Reading - John 16:13; Romans 8:9; 1 Corinthians 1:9; Philippians 2:1-2.

-Guided Prayer: Dear Lord, thank you for the indivisible oneness I have and enjoy with you, powered by the Holy Spirit.
-Through this union, you're able to carry out your purpose in me, thereby doing extraordinary things through me and working exceedingly in my life, both to do and to will of your good pleasure.
-By my active fellowship with the entities of the divine, I'm guided properly and daily in path of fulfilling my glorious destiny in Christ, in Jesus' Name, Amen!
+Guided Prayer: Dear Lord, thank you for my indivisible oneness with your Spirit.
+Through this union, I'm able to carry out your purpose in my life, because you are at work in me, both to do and to will of your good pleasure.
+By the help of the Spirit, I'm properly guided to walk in the path of fulfilling my glorious destiny in Christ, in Jesus' Name, Amen!